bogdanvuk/rst/examples/paper/source/index.rst

 .. literalinclude:: code/algorithm.py
     :caption: The top level of the |algo| algorithm

+The initial DT contains only one non-leaf node (root) and two leaves.
+The  root test coefficients are obtained by selecting two instances with different class from the training set at random, and adjusting the coefficients in such a way that these two instances take different paths after the root test.
+This is performed by the *initialize()* function.

 There are three main tasks performed by the |algo|:

 - DT Mutation - implemented by mutate() function